Conor Moynagh: Senior

 In 2017 Cavan competed in Division 1 of the National Football League, and despite draws with Monaghan and Kerry and an impressive win over All Ireland Finalists Mayo, were destined to compete in Division 2 in the new season.
 Another impressive season in 2018 saw Cavan again promoted as table-toppers in NFL Division 2, and would contest the National Football League in Division 1 as a precursor to an impressive Championship run to the Ulster Final in 2019.

 In 2019, Moynagh starred for Cavan at corner-back in that Ulster Championship campaign, defeating Monaghan in the Quarter Final in Breffni Park and Armagh in the Ulster Semi-Final (replay) in Clones, where he was named Galway Crystal 'Man-of-the-Match'.

 His Ulster All-Star nomination script read: In that free-ranging corner back role, Moynagh exerted considerable influence, as he raided forward from deep, regularly contributing to the Cavan scoring tally.
 In that campaign he achieved the highest individual player possession count (126) in the 2019 Ulster SFC (over 4 games).
-He won 12 kick-outs and was an attacking threat with 13 attacks, assisted 1-03 and scored 4 points from play.
+He won 12 kick-outs and was an attacking threat with 13 attacks, assisted 1–03 and scored 4 points from play.
 Conor also had the highest average Performa Sports Rating (PSR) in the full back line for all teams in the Ulster Championship.

 On 23 June 2019, Moynagh started in his customary attacking corner back position in his fifth Ulster Final and first senior Ulster Championship Final, where Cavan faced Donegal.
 Moynagh scored a point from play but Donegal went on to lift the Anglo Celt Cup that day Cavan's championship ended with a defeat to Tyrone in the qualifiers.

 At the end of the 2019 season, in addition to his Ulster All-Star and GAA (National) All-Star nominations, Conor Moynagh was selected by Cavan GAA as the Senior County Football Player of the Year.

 Moynagh opted out of the Cavan panel ahead of the 2020 season as he was travelling the world.
 He continued playing football during his period of travel, and won the New Zealand GAA North Island Senior League and Championship double with Auckland Celtic in the 2020/21 season.

 Moynagh returned to training with Cavan just ahead of the 2021 championship outing on 10 July, having returned from New Zealand in early June 2021.
 On 10 July Moynagh started in Cavan's Ulster championship Quarter Final loss to eventual All Ireland winners Tyrone.
-This result was reversed when Cavan played Tyrone again, in the Dr McKenna Cup Round 2 match in January 2022, with Cavan extending a 15 point win over the All Ireland Champions in Kingspan Breffni.
+This result was reversed when Cavan played Tyrone again, in the Dr McKenna Cup round 2 match in January 2022, with Cavan extending a 15 point win over the All Ireland Champions in Kingspan Breffni.

-Moynagh was part of the Cavan team that won promotion from NFL Division 4 to Division 3 on 2 April 2022, winning the NFL Divisional Final in Croke Park.
-He was one of two Cavan Players selected on the National League Finals Team of the Week.